Jesus, a Hometown Hero? Yeah right.

 - Non-Christians, or grace-abusing Christians.
 (I’ll get to this group in just a minute).

 First up, let’s discuss the religious Christians, the people who are supposedly representing Jesus for the world to see and want through their lives.
-They claim to be Christians–however, they have no love for anyone unless they do exactly what they say.
-They are graceless and they loooooooooooove when you are having problems because then they can tell you how to fix them.
+They claim to be Christians–however, they express no love for anyone unless they do exactly what they say.
+They are grace-confused and loooooooooooove when you are having problems because then they can tell you how to fix them.
 “Look, be like me.
 Here’s what you need to do.
 You are getting what you deserve because you are not living like I am.”

 Before you decided to begin showing Jesus that you actually do love Him, you may or may not have felt condemned by these people (I sure did).
 But when you finally came to understand what Paul said, “there is now no condemnation for those who are in Christ” (Romans 8:1), you got hip to their game.
 You see right through them now because you know that you are not condemned–no matter what they say.